Henrique-Gomes/Hello-World-Premium/README.md

 ## 2. Compiling instructions

-Run the commands bellow on the project root directory.
+Run the commands below on the project root directory.
 Requires g++, make and CMake.

 ```
 $ cmake build .